gcaglio/gCenter/ROLES.md

 ADMIN           can do everything
-VIEWER          can only view data (by default any configured user is VIEWER) POWER_MGMT      like VIEWER but can also poweron and poweroff
+VIEWER          can only view data (by default any configured user is VIEWER) POWER_MGMT      like VIEWER but can also poweron and poweroff SNAP_MGMT       like VIEWER but can also take snapshots

 # How to assign role to a user
 In this version you have to assign ADMIN role to the first admin user you create. <br/>